 So I began writing a treatment while visiting family in Chapel Hill, Charleston, and Nashville over winter break, to take this student film beyond the confines of the CCA.
 Much of the thought process was about how best to arrange the migration aspect into the storyline.
 How to get Merit's story started based on his involvement in the story so far.
 I worked out the storyboards and we've added them to the final TSF Animatic, in order to use it for pitching to Adult Swim.
 Here is a look into the process.

 penny dreadful: inside the train reference

 Working on this extension of the story allows for some fun time away from the primary production of the short.
 I'm fortunate to working closely with great talent that pushes my thoughts and views on the direction in my mind.
 Sabine Belofsky has been the second acquisition to the team since bringing Cruz on board, and I've paired them up in hopes to sharpen each others skill set.
 Belofsky was able to visual design the great props you see above within a matter of days, after some back and forth with Cruz to round out the sharp edges.
 Since Winter Break I've been able to get Disney Legend Floyd Norman as a voice talent on the project which is a huge step and blessing of the project.

 Looking forward to seeing this segment animated since it gives the film the suspenseful element that will leave the audience thinking.

 music composition consultation

-After the third animatic was complete with revisions Harry came onto the project to expand the soundscape, in order to flourish out period elements that would best suit the tone of the show.
-I was looking for something straight lined and little ornamentation; than what is currently in trend, and Selick delivered.
+After the third animatic was complete with revisions, Harry came onto the project to expand the soundscape, to flourish out period elements that would best suit the tone of the show.
+I was looking for something straight lined and little ornamentation; then what is currently in the trend, and Selick delivered.
 All this was possible thanks in part to the Sunday Morning Walking Mom's Club and GE.

 sp17 crew members